cben/kubeclient/README.md

 pods = client.get_pods(label_selector: 'name=redis-master,app=redis')
 ```

-You can get entities at a specific version by specifying a parameter named `resource_version` (named `resourceVersion` in Kubernetes server):
+You can ask for entities at a specific version by specifying a parameter named `resource_version`:
 ```ruby
 pods = client.get_pods(resource_version: '0')
 ```
+but it's not guaranteed you'll get it.
+See https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions to understand the semantics.

+The returned list has

 Get all entities of a specific type in chunks: